perlacolon/INEL4206-Team-Cualquiera/README.md

 - Inject Node: injects information to the display web page.
 - Template Node: prints the msg string for the display.
 - Get/temp Node: displays msg to webpage with readings.

+Shortcut Implementation:

+The shortcut was created on the shortcut app from Apple.
+The private intelligent assistant known as Siri will be the one communicating the readings.
+It prompts a query for the user, then goes to the function in the domain http://istheacon.space:1880/temp?room and copies it to the clipboard.
+It gets the content and prompts a new query for continuity.
+At last it displays via sound and text the contents of the URL.
+The URL will include the temperature reading from the ESP32 and Node Red taken with the temperature sensor.

+Hardware Design:

+The ESP32 is configured with the temperature sensor (LMT84), the LED and a battery.
+The circuit connections were based on connecting an LED with a 220 ohm resistance to pin number 2 of the ESP32.
+We decided to use this pin to drive the LED since the GPIO02 can be configured as an input or output pin.
+What we want with the LED is to show that everything is working.
+Also in the circuit we have a temperature sensor (LMT84) which is an analog sensor.
+This sensor has three pins each of them has its functions.
+Pin 1 is connected to the 3.3v input.
+Pin 2 is the output, this is connected to GPIO32 or
+ESP32.
+We decided to take this pin since our sensor is an analog one and this pin can be used for digital input/output or analog input.
+And finally
+Pin 3 is used as ground to complete the circuit.
+Finally, we have a 9v battery to power the circuit to demonstrate that the system can operate independently without the need to be connected to the computer via USB.